18F/handbook/pages/travel-and-leave/leave.md

 For **jury duty** and other court-related leave, use [Court Leave](#court-leave-jury-duty-2).

-If you can’t work or stay in your home for [weather or safety reasons](#weather-and-safety), you can use Administrative Leave.
+If you can’t work or stay in your home for [weather or safety reasons](#weather-and-safety), you can request Administrative Leave.

 When going on **active duty**, active duty training, and inactive duty training in the National Guard or as a Reservist, you can use [Military Leave](#military-leave-2).

 You can work with your supervisor to use up to 4 hours of work time pursuing options from the [Employee Assistance Program (EAP)]({% page "/getting-started/classes/benefits/#employee-assistance-program" %}).

-If you are running out of leave hours, you can use:
+If you are running out of leave hours, you can request:
 - [Advanced Annual Leave](#advanced-annual-leave)
 - [Advanced Sick Leave](#advanced-sick-leave)
 - Donated hours from the [Voluntary Leave Transfer Program]({% page "/travel-and-leave/voluntary-leave-transfer-program/" %})